 Costs associated with membership include a one off joining fee of $90

-Plus a pro rata annual membership fee of:
+Plus an annual membership fee of:

 Members of the Meditation Association of Australia are offered the option to access tailored insurance policies at heavily discounted rates through our endorsed insurance broker, Arthur J. Gallagher (AJG).
 Cost-effective premiums start from $155 per annum, depending on liability limits and your turnover.